1am1337/GrundlagenPython/Hausarbeit2/README.md

 # PhoneGUI.py
-Real-time GUI implementation of DTMF signaling, with a working settings menu
+Real-time GUI implementation of DTMF signaling, with a settings menu

 Required packages: